NextechSystems/intellechartapidocspub/README.md

 1. Open a new Terminal or Command Shell window
 2. Browse into the path of your cloned repository on your local machine
 3. Type in `ruby -v` to determine your version of Ruby
-4. If your version of Ruby is before 2.4, then upgrade Ruby.
-Mac users may follow the instructions at https://stackoverflow.com/questions/38194032/how-to-update-ruby-version-2-0-0-to-the-latest-version-in-mac-osx-yosemite to upgrade
+4. If your version of Ruby is before 3.3.7, then upgrade Ruby.
-5. Once you've verified your version of Ruby is 2.4 or better, type in `bundle install`
+5. Once you've verified your version of Ruby is 3.3.7 or better, type in `bundle install`

 ### Testing

 1. Open a new Terminal or Command Shell window
 2. Browse into the path of your cloned repository on your local machine
 3. Type in `bundle exec middleman server`
-4. The URL to the localhost site will appearin your window.
+4. The URL to the localhost site will appear in your window.
 Open it from a browser
 5. If necessary, make changes to your markdown or style sheet, and refresh the page upon saving your changes

 ### Publishing